-(5) US dollar becomes most appealing currency
+(5) Australian dollar the most appealing currency

-Respondents were asked to choose one currency as an "appealing" investment target and one as "unappealing" over an approximately three-month timeframe, and we calculated a diffusion index for each currency by subtracting the percentage of responses for "unappealing" from that for "appealing."
-This month the US dollar became the most appealing currency, and its DI rose 2.3pt m-m.
-There were also sizable increases in the DIs for the Brazilian real and the Australian dollar, which rose by 3.8pt and 2.4pt, respectively.
-However, the DI for the Japanese yen, which was the most appealing currency in March, recorded the steepest decline of 5.1pt m-m, which relegated it to third place.
+Respondents were asked to choose one currency as an "appealing" investment target and one as "unappealing" over an approximately three-month timeframe.
+We calculated a diffusion index for each currency by subtracting the percentage of responses for "unappealing" from that for "appealing".
+The Australian dollar held the top spot with a DI of 22.7, up 1.8pt m-m.
+Meanwhile, the Brazilian real saw its DI decline 7.1pt m-m, the largest drop of all the currencies, taking it to a record low of -17.3.